apache/age-website/src/pages/contribution/volunteers.md

     <li>
       <p>Notify the mentor of any health and safety issues or potentially
-        hazardous situations that may pose a risk to you or others and report any accidents or incidents relating to Apache AGE community members including mentors, supervisors and other volunteers</p>
+        hazardous situations that may pose a risk to you or others and report any accidents or incidents relating to Apache AGE members including mentors, supervisors and other volunteers</p>
     </li>
     <li>